Today’s blog post is a continuation of my “To the single people out there” series. You can check out parts 1 and 2 in the links below:

 In my first blog post, I wrote that one of the ways to be happy single is to “realise that your feelings towards being single may vary”.

 When I say feeling like I have to do something about being single, I’m referring to feeling like I need to take action because of things that I’ve read.
-For example, I recently re-read Meg Jay’s “The Defining Decade” (which I highly recommend) and there’s a section where she asks her thirty-something year old clients about relationships.
+For example, I recently re-read Meg Jay’s “The Defining Decade” and there’s a section where she asks her thirty-something year old clients about relationships.

 One of these clients said: